 At BeGreenLegal, we prepare local applications to the specifications of the state making sure that you’re covered and your ROI is maximized once you’re approved regardless of the city’s stated requirements.

-Know that you’ve got the right to do business, now you can turn towards the fun stuff that drew you to this opportunity in the first place.
+Now that you’ve earned the right to do business you can finally turn towards the fun stuff that likely drew you to this opportunity in the first place.
 If the city didn’t already make you do the build out, you get to choose the finishes, design some custom cabinetry and align yourself with Brands and product suppliers via licensed Distributors.
 You may also want to develop some “house brands” via white label deals with manufacturers.

 Depending on the size and role of your ownership team, you’ll need to fill in your org chart with care specialists, aka budtenders, admin staff, security and the like.
 They may need to be cleared by the local police and have to receive permits in some cases.